 It is possible your tenant may be personally affected by the pandemic in different ways than you are.
 They may face a job loss, hour reduction, or another type of financial change that will put them into a stressful situation due to COVID-19.

 If you have a tenant in this type of situation, direct them to the Illinois COVID-19 unemployment response page to find out if they are eligible for unemployment insurance or other benefits from the state due to the nature of this emergency.
-To file a claim, they should start at this page.

 According to the state-created list of essential and non-essential businesses, real estate is considered to be an essential business.
 Despite the stay-at-home order, some real estate operations can still continue.